Hormonal acne, which foods should be avoided?

 How do dairy products influence the onset of hormonal acne?

-How to stop having hormonal acne?
+How to no longer have hormonal acne?

 Are eggs good for acne?